 Moving just a little farther away from shore the nearshore bite is on fire with amberjack and mackerel flooding the Emerald Coast.
 Amberjack are arguably pound for pound the strongest fish and put up a hellacious fight.
 Easily growing over 100 pounds amberjack live on the reefs and hunt for baitfish.
 Spanish mackerel are the smaller cousin of the kingfish or king mackerel but despite their size, they are one of the most fun sport fish to catch.
 At three feet long and growing up to 14 pounds these fish are much smaller than some of the other species but they dart through the water in large schools and use their speed to catch prey.
 Oftentimes a group of anglers will all get hooked up at once when a school of mackerel comes through.

-The spring offshore fishing in Destin is great with several species starting to move in or out of the area.
+During the spring in Destin, offshore fishing showcases several species migrating in and out of the area.
+Many species overlap offering additional fish to target..
 This is the rare time where many species overlap and you have more fish to target than usual.
 We are not covering any species in this section because spring is between peak seasons of several fish but this doesn’t mean the fishing is slow, actually quite the opposite.

 Summer is the peak season for many of the most sought after fish but also Destin tourism.
 If you’re looking for a lively place on and off the water, this is it.
 Peak bite is on with bucket list species inshore, nearshore, and offshore as the warm weather takes over.